linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 (Graph 1,  first panel,  green solid line,  and third panel,  yellow line).
 Daily outflows from US prime institutional MMFs exceeded 2% of the previous-day AUM for eight trading days in a row,  an extraordinary event from a historical perspective.
 European dollar denominated LVNAV funds had a similar experience Within the prime institutional MMF universe,  the experience of individual funds was highly uneven.
 During the run,  cumulative redemptions ranged from 5 to 40% of pre-run AUM for half of the funds,  with a quarter of the funds faring much worse
 (Graph 1,  second panel) By contrast,  some funds recorded gains of up to 20% of pre-run AUM.
 In Europe,  one half of the fund-level redemptions were within a comparable range of 0–30% of pre-run AUM (fourth panel).

 In response to the market strains,  a number of programmes were rolled out to provide liquidity support.
 In the United States,  the Federal Reserve established the Money Market Mutual Fund Liquidity Facility (MMLF) on 18 March This programme allowed banks to borrow from the Federal Reserve by pledging a wide range of assets purchased from prime and tax-exempt MMFs.
-Eligible assets included the most distressed ones,  such as commercial paper and certificates of deposit.
+Eligible assets included the most distressed ones,  such as [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] and certificates of deposit.
 The loans to the participating banks were given on a non-recourse basis (ie banks did not bear credit risk) and were exempt from regulatory capital requirements The facility

 Overview of the March 2020 MMF run1 Graph 1